noroutine/witnessd/README.md

     make
     ./dominion

-You will end up in CLI, while in background also HTTP interface starts at port 5000
+You will end up in CLI, while in background also HTTP interface starts at port 9999 (controlled by PORT environment variable)